 To check our Task Status, we can simply run:

 The number under Progress (48 in this example) is the percentage of the scan… Once it’s at -1, the scan is done.
 Just repeat the command by pressing the up-arrow key a couple of times until it finishes.

 As soon as the scan finishes, there are a couple of ways how to create a report.
 Although it’s possible to create all kinds of reports this way, I actually prefer pulling up the report through the Web GUI.

 You probably have guessed it by now, to show the Report List run:

 Now you have a couple of options for which format you would like to export your report with:

 To finally export a report, choose what format you want and run:

 But as I said.
-I don’t really like the exporting via Terminal.
-The Web GUI works much better for that matter.
+I don’t really like exporting via Terminal.
+The Web GUI works much better, for that matter.
 I recommend using this to pull your report.